2d TSB Soldiers unleash firepower during weapons qualifications

-Facebook/Instagram reel/video compilation of Soldiers from the 2d Theater Signal Brigade, USAG Wiesbaden, Germany, conducting a weapons training and qualifications event July 23, 2025, at McCully Barracks, Ingelheim am Rhein, Germany.
-The Soldiers participated in the training event to fulfill of annual readiness requirements.
-(U.S. Army video by Candy Knight; Music courtesy of www.fesliyanstudios.com)
+U.S. Army Sgt.
+Patrick Winters, (right), hands a Soldier ammunition in preparations for a weapons training and qualifications event July 23, 2025, at McCully Barracks, Ingelheim am Rhein, Germany.
+Soldiers from the 2d Theater Signal Brigade participated in the training event to fulfill of annual readiness requirements.
+Sgt.
+Winters is a IT Specialist with the Headquarters and Headquarters Company, 2d Theater Signal Brigade, USAG Wiesbaden, Germany.
+(U.S. Army photo by Candy Knight)

 |Date Taken: